lkesteloot/unsong/unsong.md

 “I AM SORRY.

-“You’re sure there’s no way to change this and make me not eight years old forever, or to add back aging, or…”
+“You’re sure there’s no way to change this and make me not eight years old forever, or to add back aging, or...”

 “POSSIBLY I COULD MANUALLY INCREMENT YOUR AGE ON EACH BIRTHDAY.
-IT WOULD BE VERY INELEGANT, BUT…”
+IT WOULD BE VERY INELEGANT, BUT...”

 “[i]Possibly?[/i]”

 “UM.
 I DON’T THINK I AM A VERY GOOD FRIEND.”

-“It’s…okay.
-You…didn’t know…you…tried to help,  I guess.”
+“It’s... okay.
+You... didn’t know... you... tried to help,  I guess.”

 “YOU SEEMED SO SCARED.”